Body mass index

 BMI is not always the best way to decide whether you need to lose weight.
 If you have more or less muscle than is normal, your BMI may not be a perfect measure of how much body fat you have:

-- Elderly: In the elderly it is often better to have a BMI between 25 and 27, rather than under 25.
+- Older people.
+In older adults it is often better to have a BMI between 25 and 27, rather than under 25.
 If you are older than 65, for example, a slightly higher BMI may help protect you from thinning of the bones (osteoporosis).